ARMmbed/mbed-os-example-mesh-minimal/README.md

 # Example mesh application for mbed OS

 This application is the simplest one to utilize our mesh networking stack.
-It just joins your device to the unsecure *6LoWPAN-ND* network.
+By default the application demonstrates a simple light control application, where devices can control the LED status of all devices in the network.
+The application can be built for the unsecure 6LoWPAN-ND or Thread network.

 ## Setup